 Make friends with mushrooms

 While there’s certainly nothing wrong with cooking with mushrooms, we’re talking about mushroom supplements here.
 Fungi such as Agaricus blazei, Chaga, Cordyceps, Maitake, Reishi, and Shiitake are all known and loved for their immunity-boosting properties.
-Researchers are currently investigating numerous varieties of mushrooms in cancer research, in hopes that they can help prevent or treat certain cancers.
-As always, chat with your health care practitioner before taking a new supplement.
+Researchers are currently investigating numerous varieties of mushrooms in cancer research but no conclusion has been reached yet.
+As always, talk to your health care practitioner before taking a new supplement.

 Reconnect with nature